lshvartser1959/TSG-ICU/README.md

 The control of choice of the adaptation scheme is done with OVERSAMPL parameter in BaseFunctions.py

-OVERSAMPL = 0 - no oversampling
+OVERSAMPL = 0 - no oversampling,
-OVERSAMPL = 1 - RandomOverSampler
+OVERSAMPL = 1 - RandomOverSampler,
-OVERSAMPL = 2 - SMOTE
+OVERSAMPL = 2 - SMOTE.

-In the current uploaded version OVERSAMPL = 0
+In the current uploaded version OVERSAMPL = 0.